RadLuli/Ampersand/DEFS/__kitchen.md

 | **Walking** | Deep | Free | Hight | High |
 | **Visit to address** | Very deep | Free | Extreme | Very high |

-Thus, those who do not know a subject (Jazz, for example) can take a tour bus with a very guided tour and specific stopping points so that they can get a good overview of the subject.
+This way, those who do not know a subject (Jazz, for example) can take a tour bus with a very guided tour and specific stopping points so that they can get a good overview of the subject.
 On the other hand, an enthusiast or specialist (a musician, in the previous example) would not waste time with generalities and could go straight to the necessary address, extracting information incomprehensible (or invaluable) for a layman.

 A classification system, such as that of the US Library of Congress, can serve as a frame of reference.